April 18, 2019

 Drafting your wedding day photography timeline might feel daunting, but I promise it doesn’t have to be!
-With these tips and tools, you can develop a well-timed plan with your photographer and other wedding day professionals to ensure the day’s key moments are covered just as you want them while still giving you time to sit back and relax.
+With these tips and tools, you can develop a well-timed plan with your photographer to ensure the day’s key moments are captured while still giving you time to celebrate and, you know, actually enjoy your wedding day.
 It’s your wedding day after all!

-When drafting a photography timeline with my couples, I always start from their ceremony start time and work backwards.
+When drafting a photography timeline with my couples, I always start from their ceremony time and work backwards.
 That’s the one time of the day we can’t change!
-From there, I ask them key questions (see below) to help us craft a photography plan that focuses on the couple’s most important wedding day memories.
+From there, I ask them key questions (see below) to help us build out the rest of the day:

 Do we plan to stay in one place, or move around to different locations for photos?

-Oftentimes, my couples and I change location up to five different times throughout their wedding day!
-Those locations are typically the getting ready rooms, ceremony location, 2 portrait and wedding party locations, reception location.
+Oftentimes, you’ll change locations up to five different times throughout your wedding day!
+From the getting ready rooms, ceremony, two portrait and wedding party stops, and the reception, that’s a lot of moving.
 All of these different locations add variety and interest to your wedding photos, which is great!
 Just remember to take into consideration travel time in between locations so you don’t feel rushed.

 Some couples select a venue with space for both a ceremony and reception.
 This type of wedding day schedule requires far less time across the day since you won’t be moving around to different locations.